 Lantau Island and Ngong Ping 360

-Jump on the MTR, or take the ferry, and discover Lantau Island.
+Jump on the MTR, or take the ferry and discover Lantau Island.

-For the greatest view of the island, take the Ngong Ping 360 cable car and relax while taking in all the green and the blue unveiling in front of your eyes.
+For the greatest view of the island, take the Ngong Ping 360 cable car and relax while taking in all the green and blue unveiling in front of your eyes.

 Spend 25 minutes in a full glass cabin and get a 360-degree view of Lamma Island, with the lush greens, the turquoise water, the Big Buddha statue in the distance.
 You will be impressed by how different this island easily reachable by MTR is from Hong Kong Island or Kowloon.